 Read More about Walt Disney World

-We will be further updating our Guide to Walt Disney World for Beginners in the coming months.
-Please keep checking back and let us know of anything you would like to see included in future editions of this guide.
+We will update our Guide to Walt Disney World for Beginners in the coming months.
+Please keep checking back and let us know of anything you would like to see included in future editions of this Guide.
 If you have spotted any errors, please let us know.